dcj/Clojure-GeoSpatial-Study-Group/README.md

 Yuck!

 We need functions that transform to/from a GeoEDN feature and an `ovid/feature`, and leave the EDN/JSON conversion to others.
-GeoJSON/GeoEDN Features and FeatureCollections contain a top-level key `type`, should this be transformed into a distinguished namedspaced key in the `ovid/feature` properties map?
+GeoJSON/GeoEDN Features and FeatureCollections contain a top-level key `type`, should this be transformed into a distinguished namedspaced key (e.g. `:geojson/type` in the `ovid/feature` properties map?

 #### GeoJSON `FeatureCollection` considered harmful

 A GeoJSON `FeatureCollection` can be non-optimal/problematic to a Clojure developer, usually we'd prefer a (Clojure) collection of features, where we can bring the full power of Clojure to processing that collection.
-We need functions that transform between collection-of-features and GeoJSOM/GeoEDN `FeatureCollection`.
+We need functions that transform between collection-of-features and GeoJSON/GeoEDN `FeatureCollection`.
-There is signicant interop value in `FeatureCollection`.
+There is signicant interop value in `FeatureCollections` that we want to leverage, but within Clojure, it is vastly preferable to have a "collection of features".

 #### `geo.io/read-geojson`